mathjax/MathJax-docs/web/start.rst

 #######################################

-MathJax allows you to include mathematics in your web pages, either using LaTeX, MathML, or AsciiMath notation, and the mathematics will be processed using JavaScript to produce HTML or SVG for viewing in any modern browser.
+MathJax allows you to include mathematics in your web pages, either using LaTeX, `MathML <http://www.w3.org/TR/MathML3>`_, or `AsciiMath
+<http://asciimath.org/>`_ notation, and the mathematics will be
+processed using JavaScript to produce HTML or SVG for viewing in any modern browser.

 .. _mathjax-components: